Hamlabs/ArcticTracker-ESP32/README.md

   ```

 ## Flashing a binary
-We intend to post pre-compiled binaries with each release and are also available [here](https://arctictracker.no/download/).
+It is my intention to post pre-compiled binaries with each release and are also available [here](https://arctictracker.no/download/).
 The complicating factor is that there are more than one way to do it and that the firmware consists of multiple parts: The bootloader, the partition table, the webapp, etc..
 The most flexible option is probably to use *esptool* or a similar program, but you will need to know some technical details.
 It is also possible to convert the binary to the UF2 format using *uf2conv* and use a uf2 bootloader.

 Download the proper *ArcticTracker_xx.zip* file and unpack it in a directory.
 Go to that directory and use *esptool* or a similar tool (on Windows, we may use the [*flash download tool*](https://www.espressif.com/en/support/download/other-tools) from Expressif).
 The *flash_all.sh* script shows how to use *esptool*.
 The same parameters can be used in the Windows *flash download tool*.
-On a Linux system you may just run the *flash_all.sh* script to flash everything.
+On a Linux system the *flash_all.sh* script may be used to flash everything.

-You may choose to update only the app (ArcticTracker.bin) or the Webapp (webapp.bin) if you want and if the other parts are in place.
-Use the the addresses provided.
+It is also my intention to post binaries for OTA installation of the latest releases.

 ## Setup of the tracker - the command shell